K3nny567/Cheat-Menu-Framework/README.md

 > [!IMPORTANT]
 > Only download the mod from a release.
 >
-> Never use the Code button unless you are after the unsupported archived MCM version of the mod.
+> Never use the Code button.

+> [!CAUTION]
+> If you absolutely must, grab the build system from [here](../../../LMake/releases/latest), it can do everything (including downloading both required repositories, run the LMake.cmd file for what the commands available are)

 # Cheat Menu Framework